|Nutrition Facts (per serving)|

 Place the spaghetti squash on the rack, cut-side up.
 Place the lid on the pot and make sure the vent is on "sealing."

-Using the "Manual" setting, set the Instant pot to 7 minutes under high pressure.
+Using the "manual" setting, set the Instant Pot to 7 minutes at high pressure.

 Do a quick release and check the squash for tenderness.
 If necessary, reset and cook under high pressure for 1 to 2 minutes longer.

 Scoop out the seeds if you haven't already.
 Scrape out the strands of squash and serve.

 Separate the squash into spaghetti-like strands and top with spaghetti sauce or toss with butter and seasonings.
 A mixture of Parmesan cheese, basil, and olive oil is wonderful tossed with the strands.
 Or top it with your favorite meat sauce or a creamy Alfredo sauce.
 Add a basic marinara sauce to the squash, serve it with a Bolognese sauce or meatballs, or toss it with butter, salt, and pepper and pass the Parmesan cheese.
-Spaghetti squash with a bacon cream sauce is a great way to make it a meal or serve it with a meat-free tomato sauce and parmesan cheese.
+Spaghetti squash with a bacon cream sauce is a great way to make it a meal, or serve it with a meat-free tomato sauce and Parmesan cheese.